 As MWCOG noted that there are significant uncertainties in these estimates, the effects of forests and trees were not included in our inventory analysis or emissions forecasting.
 Though these estimates are highly uncertain, these measurements will most likely improve in accuracy over time and can be vetted by County government staff, leading to their potential inclusion toward meeting the 2030 GHG reduction goal.

-As a brief comparison, in 2020, our county’s forest and trees removed about 350,000 MT CO2e, which is almost equivalent to the gap between the 2030 high action implementation emissions levels and the 2030 GHG reduction goal emissions levels (see Figure 15 which assumes 2020 levels of forest and tree GHG flux apply to 2030).
+If we include forest and tree emissions flux in all of our GHG inventories, and assume that 2020 levels of forest and tree emissions flux remain constant to 2030, then the gap between the 2030 high action implementation emissions levels and the 2030 GHG reduction goal emissions levels shrinks from 500,000 MTCO2e to 260,000 MTCO2e (see Figure 15).
 Though it is not certain that these land use trends will be sustained by 2030, these emissions estimates could be incorporated into our GHG inventories in the future to help close the emissions reduction gap.